RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

 "\xaa"
 ```

-Notice that `call` function also except `JS` `ArrayBuffer` arguments.
+Notice that the `call` function also accepts `JS` `ArrayBuffer` arguments.

 ### Binary Command Results

 Getting function arguments as binary data is not enough.
-We might want to read binary data from Redis key.
-In order to do this we can use `callRaw` function that will not decode the result as `JS` `String` and instead will return the result as `JS` `ArrayBuffer`.
+We might want to read binary data from a Redis key.
+In order to do this we can use the `callRaw` function, which will not decode the result as a `JS` `String` and instead will return the result as a `JS` `ArrayBuffer`.
 Example:

 ```js
 #!js api_version=1.0 name=lib